Intangible-pg18/Cpp-Deep-Dive/README.md

 		                        // inside the if, np shares its object with p }
 ---
+* Usecase of weak_ptr-:
+* Cyclic Dependency (Problems with shared_ptr): Let’s consider a scenario where we have two classes A and B, both have pointers to other classes.
+So, it’s always like A is pointing to B and B is pointing to A. Hence, use_count will never reach zero and they never get deleted. https://media.geeksforgeeks.org/wp-content/uploads/Image_2.jpg .
+This is the reason we use weak pointers(weak_ptr) as they are not reference counted.
+So, the class in which weak_ptr is declared doesn’t have a stronghold of it i.e. the ownership isn’t shared, but they can have access to these objects. https://media.geeksforgeeks.org/wp-content/uploads/Image_3.jpg
+* Dangling Pointers-: A pointer pointing to a memory location that has been deleted (or freed) is called dangling pointer.
+---
+De-allocating or free variable memory-:
+---
+					#include <iostream>
+		                        int main()
+		                        {
+    		                        char **strPtr;
+    		                        char *str = "Hello!";
+    		                        strPtr = &str;
+    		                        delete str;
+    		                        //strPtr now becomes a dangling pointer
+    		                        cout<<*strPtr;
+		                        strPtr=NULL; // isn't a dangling pointer anymore }
+---
 - ![#f03c15](https://via.placeholder.com/15/f03c15/000000?text=+) - ![#c5f015](https://via.placeholder.com/15/c5f015/000000?text=+) - ![#1589F0](https://via.placeholder.com/15/1589F0/000000?text=+)
 ## Extras
 * Typedef-: C++ allows you to define explicitly new data type names by using the keyword typedef.
 Using typedef does not actually create a new data class, rather it defines a name for an existing type.